nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 ```

 :::note
-During deployment, Nebari will require you to set a DNS record for the domain defined during [initialize](../how-tos/nebari-aws#nebari-initialize).
-Follow the instructions on [How to set a DNS record for Nebari](../how-tos/domain-registry) for an overview of the required steps.
+During deployment, Nebari will require you to set a DNS record for the domain defined during [initialize](#nebari-initialize).
+Follow the instructions on [How to set a DNS record for Nebari][domain-registry] for an overview of the required steps.
 :::

 The terminal will prompt you to press <kbd>enter</kbd> to check the authentication credentials that were added as part of the preceding `nebari init` command.
 Once Nebari is